friday/ulauncher-gnome-settings/README.md

 # ulauncher-gnome-settings

-[Ulauncher](https://ulauncher.io) extension for accessing Gnome settings directly as if they were apps.
+[Ulauncher](https://ulauncher.io) extension for accessing Gnome settings (Gnome Control Center panels) directly as if they were apps.

 This extension is using experimental techniques to make Ulauncher keywords look and behave like apps.
 This comes with a couple of minor caveats but as of writing this, it works fine.